JasonHyun/MiFoodTech/design/design-journey.md

 ** EDIT 11/17: I changed the order of the pictures and the text so that when you look at the desktop version, the first thing you see is the text not the image.
 This is because people read from left to right. **

 #### Team Page:
-this design is appropriate for our audience, because it presents the members of the team in a space-efficient manner, consistent with the overall theme we've chose on.
+This design is appropriate for our audience, because it presents the members of the team in a space-efficient manner, consistent with the overall theme we've chose on.
 It also helps with the goals of the users, specifically for those who wish to know more about the team, both collectively and individually.

 #### Invest Page:
 This design is appropriate for our audience because it presents important information on company outlook and future projections.
 It also has connect information and other opportunities if investors of other interested individuals want to reach out to connect with MiTechFood.
 It is a straightforward way for investors to get information they need to assess whether or not/ how much money and time they would like to invest in MiTechFood.
 The organization, navigation, and site design/layout meet the goals of my users and employs design patterns such as a timelines hover, carousel, and hamburger menu nav bar (mobile layout) to create an interactive and engaging experience.
 The use of the hover and carousel feature also draws user attention to important aspects about future trajectory and investment which is an emphasis especially for an audience of investors.